langep/ShootRoom/README.md

 Right Mouse - Shoot to kill enemy
 E - Throw down space grenade to generate a lot of space

-## NOTE
+## Note on WebGL
-Unfortunately, WebGL might not work on Chrome.
-It seems to work in Firefox.
+Unfortunately, we got WebGL only to work in Firefox.
+Chrome had broken keyboard input.